 - Julie Albright - Julie is from 1974.
 This is the only one of the American Girl sets that we didn't finish.
 Julie's parents are divorced, and Grace was obsessed with the idea that her father and I would get a divorce every time we had even the slightest argument.

 - The Harry Potter series - It took us a long time to get into these books, and I'm not exactly sure why.
 Perhaps because fantasy isn't my favorite genre?
-Anyway, we have read through the entire series twice, and the story is marvelous and the narrator is amazing.
+Anyway, this series is a winner and we have read through the entire set twice, and the story is marvelous and the narrator/actor is amazing.
 His range of voices is astounding and makes me wonder whether there are secretly other cast members chiming in sometimes (but there aren't!).
 If you have been under a rock all your life, here's the story: Harry Potter is a kid whose parents were killed by an evil wizard who also tried to kill him but failed.
 Harry is sent to live with his aunt and uncle who are mean to him, but one day, he discovers the truth about himself and sets off to Hogwart's, a special school for wizards and witches.

-- Pollyanna - I've always heard the expression, Pollyanna attitude, but I never knew who she was or what she was about until I purchased this audiobook for 99¢.
+- Pollyanna - I've always heard the expression, Pollyanna attitude, but I never knew who she was or what she was about until I purchased this classic tale for 99¢.
 It is a wonderful and rich story about a little girl who is orphaned and goes to live with her very straight-laced and wealthy aunt.
-Pollyanna finds the best in every single situation, even though she faces great adversity.
+Pollyanna finds the best in every single situation, even though she faces great adversity and a lot of bad luck.
 It's a treasure, and my girls loved it as much as I did.

 - Winnie the Pooh - I love Winnie the Pooh.
 My first tattoo, acquired at the ripe old age of 18, is of Winnie the Pooh and Piglet, holding hands.
 It reminds me of friendship and love and all the special little people in my life.
 Anyway, the Winnie the Pooh series of books is chock full of wisdom and quotes that will make you all warm and fuzzy feeling, and this particular audiobook is less audiobook and more full cast play.
 It's really exquisite and not very long, just a few hours.